Social Impact at

 - The most significant area for carbon impact for a book publisher is from paper – its manufacture and usage in the books we publish.

-- Committed to transparency through our public annual reporting of progress on our environmental targets.
+- HBG is committed to transparency through our public annual reporting of progress on our environmental targets.

 - Rainforest Action Network ranked Hachette Book Group in the “Leader” category among publishers.